ifrost/off/README.md

 Properties
 ----------

 A property is an observable function that saves the passed value.
-To set the value pass it as an argument.
-To get the value run the property without any arguments.
+Pass a value as an argument to set it.
+To get the value run the property function without any arguments.

 A property handler is called only if value of the property changes.